Utility maximization problem: The consumer problem

+Note that if the consumer gives up $MRS_{i,j}$ units of $j$ to obtain one more unit of $i$ his utility remain unchanged.

 Reaction to changes in prices

-For a given level of real wealth, only relative prices matter to consumers, not absolute prices.
-If consumers reacted to changes in nominal prices and nominal wealth even if relative prices and real wealth remained unchanged, this would be an effect called money illusion.
-The mathematical first order conditions for a maximum of the consumer problem guarantee that the demand for each good is homogeneous of degree zero jointly in nominal prices and nominal wealth, so there is no money illusion.
+The budget set is homogenous of degree zero, therefore, if the both prices and income increase by the same rate, the budget set does not change, and hence the optimal solution to the consumer's problem remain unchanged.
+That is, the demand for all goods is homogenous of degree 0 in income and prices.

 When the prices of goods change, the optimal consumption of these goods will depend on the substitution and income effects.
-The substitution effect says that if the demand for both goods is homogeneous, when the price of one good decreases (holding the price of the other good constant) the consumer will consume more of this good and less of the other as it becomes relatively cheeper.
+The substitution effect says that if the demand for both goods is homogeneous, when the price of one good decreases (holding the price of the other good constant) the consumer will consume more of this good and less of the other as it becomes relatively cheaper.
 The same goes if the price of one good increases, consumers will buy less of that good and more of the other.

 The income effect occurs when the change in prices of goods cause a change in income.
-If the price of one good rises, then income is decreased (more costly than before to consume the same bundle), the same goes if the price of a good falls, income is increased (cheeper to consume the same bundle, they can therefore consume more of their desired combination of goods).
+If the price of one good rises, then income is decreased (more costly than before to consume the same bundle), the same goes if the price of a good falls, income is increased (cheaper to consume the same bundle, they can therefore consume more of their desired combination of goods).

 Reaction to changes in income

-Figure 5: This shows how the optimal bundle of a consumer changes when their income is increased.
+Figure 3: This figure shows how the optimal bundle of a consumer changes when their income is increased.

-If the consumers income is increased their budget line is shifted outwards and they now have more income to spend on either good x, good y, or both depending on their preferences for each good. if both goods x and y were normal goods then consumption of both goods would increase and the optimal bundle would move from A to C (see figure 5).
+Suppose we have two goods: x and y.
+If the consumers income is increased their budget line is shifted outwards and they now have more income to spend on either good x, good y, or both depending on their preferences for each good. if both goods x and y were normal goods then consumption of both goods would increase and the optimal bundle would move from A to C (see Figure 5).
 If either x or y were inferior goods, then demand for these would decrease as income rises (the optimal bundle would be at point B or C).

+If the consumer's preference relation exhibits monotonicity than the consumer spends his entire resources, as mentioned earlier.
+This means that at least one good is a normal good.
+Why? if he does not change the consumed amount of the goods (the goods are neutral), or if he lowers the consumed amount of some goods (some goods are inferior), than he cannot spend his entire income.
+That is, he must increase the consumed amount of at least one good.

+Solving the consumer problem

+Assume that there are only two goods.
+For utility maximization there are five basic steps process to derive consumer's. optimal bundle and find the utility maximizing bundle of the consumer given prices, income, and preferences.